seppinho/mutserve/README.md

 ## Run mtDNA-Server locally

 For local execution, only BAM files are accepted.
-Note: Since mTDNA is circular, use e.g. bwa mem to align your fastq files.
-Please note that the indel feature is currently in beta.
+Note: Please use aligners for circular genomes (like bwa mem) to create your BAM files from fastQ.
+The indel feature is currently in beta.

 ### Download Tool
 ```